-There are subtle differences between the installation of the intelligent interface with power tap in vehicles with rotating seats and vehicles with fixed seats.
+There are subtle differences between the installation of the intelligent interface for additional power tap incl. fuse in vehicles with rotating seats and vehicles with fixed seats.

-Position of the intelligent interface with power tap - standard vehicles (VH2) - static seat.
+Position of the intelligent interface for additional power tap incl. fuse - standard vehicles (VH2) - static seat and rotary seat (VH3).

-Position of the SFB - static seat
+Position of the ISL - static seat